 Over Media (www.mindovermedia.eu) a crowdsourced digital platform for

 analyzing contemporary propaganda, which is now being used in six

 countries in Europe as part of media literacy education.

-Head of Department, Fausto Colombo, Università Cattolica del Sacro Cuore, Italy
+Fausto Colombo, Head of the Department of Communication and Performing Arts, Università Cattolica del Sacro Cuore, Italy

 Presentation title: Something old in the new.
 Something new in the old.
 Elderly learning in the digital mediascape